-The translation of scientific research into commercial products is a key challenge for the creation of a successful and striving quantum ecosystem.
+The translation of scientific research into commercial products is a key challenge for the creation of a successful and thriving quantum ecosystem.
 Entrepreneurship plays a key role in overcoming this bottleneck.
-Within Munich Quantum Valley, founders and start-ups can find a comprehensive support through the TUM Venture Lab Quantum.
+Within Munich Quantum Valley, founders and start-ups can find comprehensive support through the TUM Venture Lab Quantum, Munich's innovation center for quantum technologies.

-The TUM Venture Lab Quantum is Munich’s innovation center for quantum technologies and offers services along four dimensions:
+The Venture Lab Quantum offers services for local founders along four dimensions:

 At Munich Quantum Instruments, we develop state-of-the-art photonic quantum sensors that can be used for breakthrough discoveries and groundbreaking applications such as optical quantum computing, quantum sensing, deep-space optical communication or quantum communication.
 We are designing our sensors to enable the exploitation of quantum phenomena on an industrial scale.
 This means that we are building scalable, high-quality photonic quantum sensors for mass deployment, enabling everyone to benefit from the upcoming quantum revolution.